aamanda-li/aamanda-li/README.md

 with experience across product design, development, and marketing, i’ve led multidisciplinary teams, built full-stack apps, and pitched winning ideas at competitions. whether it’s launching a campus UX club or refining listing flows at a proptech startup, i thrive at the intersection of creativity, strategy, and execution.

-i'm currently building [Queen’s UX Club](https://www.instagram.com/queens.ux), and always down to chat about design systems, product growth, or your favorite brunch foods.
+i'm currently building [queen's ux club](https://www.instagram.com/queens.ux), and always down to chat about design systems, product growth, or your favorite brunch foods.

 ### what i’m looking for:
 - product internships (pm / design / strategy / tech)